How Do You Protect Your App Idea? A Guide to Software as Intellectual Property

 Code Ownership

-The biggest thing that you as a product or software owner need to do is make sure you have ownership of your software.
+One of the most important ways to protect an app idea is to make sure you have ownership of your software.
+This can make all the difference when claiming the software as intellectual property.
 If you hire a third party to develop the software on your behalf, make sure your contract assigns all rights to you.
 This includes any documentation produced during the design and development process as well as all code written.

-Another thing to watch out for are the tools/platforms/technologies your software vendor is using.
+Another thing to watch out for are the tools, platforms, and technologies your software vendor is using.
 If your software vendor is using a 3rd party tool or platform to build your application, make sure you have the right to license and use all 3rd party technologies if you ever decide to no longer work with your software vendor.
+Without this, you may struggle to find ways to protect your app idea.

 Copyrights

 A copyright is a law that gives a creator ownership over the things they create.
-It could be a painting, a photography or even software.
-The copyright law is what assures your ownership and certain rights that you have exclusively as the owner.
+It could be a painting, a photograph, or even software.
+The copyright law is what assures your ownership of the software as intellectual property.

 A copyright goes into effect as soon as you start creating your work.
 While you do not need to do anything special to claim a copyright, in order to sue for infringement, you will need to have a federally registered copyright.
 It is a fairly inexpensive process and one you may consider as a matter of course.